SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Introduction

-We focus on two major yet low-resource Sinitic languages, Cantonese\footnote{Also known as Yue \citep{ethnologue2023}} and Wu Chinese\footnote{Whose most well-known dialect is Shanghainese \citep{ethnologue2023}.
-We discuss our terminology for these languages in Appendix \ref{sec:lang-term}.}.
-They remain underserved despite having more than 80 million and 83 million speakers respectively, across southern and eastern China and various diasporas across the world \cite{chappell2015diversity-in-sinitic-languages, ethnologue2023}.
+In addition to Mandarin, we focus on three major yet low-resource Sinitic variants, Cantonese\footnote{Also known as Yue \citep{ethnologue2023}}, Wu Chinese\footnote{Whose most well-known dialect is Shanghainese \citep{ethnologue2023}}, and Hokkien\footnote{Also known as Min Nan \citep[Southern Min; ][]{ethnologue2023}}.
+They remain underserved despite having more than 80, 83 and 47 million speakers respectively, across southern and eastern China and various diasporas across the world \cite{chappell2015diversity-in-sinitic-languages, ethnologue2023}.
 The limited progress is attributable to the dominance of Mandarin as \textit{lingua franca} in these regions \cite{norman1988chinese, Li_2006-lingua-franca-mandarin}, scarcity in publicly available parallel corpora \cite{xiang-etal-2024-cantonese-xiang}, the lack of standardization in writing systems \cite{pan1991wu, tang2002guide, kwan2002representation, snow2008cantonese}, and their status as primarily vernacular (i.e. spoken rather than written) languages \cite{pan1991wu, snow2004cantonese, Li_2006-lingua-franca-mandarin}.

-In this paper, we add to the Sinitic MT literature by presenting \dsname, a novel suite of datasets that build on \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine} to provide erroneous machine translation examples and detailed span-level error annotations including error type and severity for Mandarin, Cantonese, and Wu Chinese (Figure~\ref{fig:toy-example}).
+In this paper, we add to the Sinitic MT literature by presenting \dsname, a novel fine-grained suite of datasets that mainly build on \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine} to provide erroneous machine translation examples and detailed span-level error annotations including error type and severity for Mandarin, Cantonese, Wu Chinese, and Hokkien (Figure~\ref{fig:toy-example}).

-We report preliminary statistics across 2,000 Mandarin and 1,000 Cantonese sentences, with Wu Chinese annotations still in progress.
-Early results suggest distinctive error distributions across languages.
-We describe our annotation process conducted by native speakers (Figure~\ref{fig:flowchart}; Section \ref{sec:anno}), discussions on patterns in error types and severity (Section \ref{sec:stats}), and detailed analyses on translation issues (Section \ref{sec:insight}), offering both linguistic insights and resources to advance low-resource MT.
-A sample of our dataset is available at \href{https://anonymous.4open.science/r/SiniticMTError-4326/}{an Anonymous GitHub Repository}.